NicoBenndorf/Advanced-Lane-Detection/README.md

 First I prepare "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I then use the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image0]

 ### Pipeline

-#### 1. Input image distortion correction.
+#### 1. Input image distortion correction

 In this step I use the distortion coefficients from the calibration step and `undistort_image()` to undistort the input image.
 This is the result of the undistortion for one of the input images:
 ![alt text][image3]

-#### 2. Color transforms to create a thresholded binary image.
+#### 2. Color transforms to create a thresholded binary image

 For seperating the lane markings from the background I convert the input image into the HSL color space and use a combination of thresholds on different color channels to generate a binary image (thresholding steps in function `image_to_thresholded_binary()` at lines 269 through 287 and `extract_single_color()` at lines 195 through 210).
 This way I can detect the white lane markings by thresholding based on the L (lightness) value.
 To improve detection of the yellow lane markings filtering the image by the corresponding H (hue) values helps for a good detection especially in darker areas (shadows etc.).
-Here's an example of my output for this step:
+The result of both thresholded images are then combined.
+Here's an example of the output for this step:
 ![alt text][image4]
+As you can see the lane markings are selected and the rest of the street got cut out quite nicely, particularly in the region of interest which is our lane.
+There are other detections that are outside of our ROI, such as the landscape in the background and detections of the cars on other lanes.
+We do not have to worry about these detections because these parts of the image will get cut out in the perspective transform which is the next step in the pipeline.

-#### 3. Perform a perspective transform to generate a birds-eye-view.
+#### 3. Perform a perspective transform to generate a "birds-eye view"

-The code for my perspective transform includes a function called `warp()`, which appears in lines 290 through 301.
-The `warp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose to hardcode the source and destination points in the following manner:
+The code for my perspective transform includes a function called `warp()` (which appears in lines 290 through 301).
+This `warp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+I choose to select and hardcode the source and destination points in the following manner to cut out the relevant ROI:

 ```python
 src = np.float32(